rust-lang/book/nostarch/chapter12.md

 To handle the error case and print a user-friendly message, we need to update `main` to handle the `Result` being returned by `Config::new`, as shown in Listing 12-10.
-We’ll also take the responsibility of exiting the command line tool with a nonzero error code from `panic!` and implement it by hand.
+We’ll also take the responsibility of exiting the command line tool with a nonzero error code away from `panic!` and instead implement it by hand.
 A nonzero exit status is a convention to signal to the process that called our program that the program exited with an error state.

 Filename: src/main.rs